venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj5_VehicleDetection/To Submit/writeup_template.md

 More importantly these parameters were drastically different for images vs video frames which needed additional work.

-In order to remove false positives (dark roads detected as cars), i augmented the dataset with additional non-car images, However, that pipeline did not do very well on images.
+In order to remove false positives (dark roads detected as cars), i augmented the dataset with additional non-car images.
+This helped when choosing the right color space and training the classifier.

-Overall, it would be helpful to know if there any robust algorithms /standardized (guaranteed) techniques that help in feature extraction or at the sliding window phase.